-- 1. Live/Work units are allowed in the Mixed Use (MU) and Central Business District (CBD) zoning districts. - 2.
+- 1. Live/Work units are allowed in the Mixed Use (MU) and Central Business District (CBD) zoning districts.
+They may also be allowed in some residential zones as part of a Planned Unit Development (PUD). - 2.
 The commercial component of live/work is intended for use by the following occupations: accountants, architects, artists and artisans, attorneys, computer software and multimedia related professions, consultants, engineers, fashion, florist and greens, designers, hair stylists and barbers, insurance, real estate, one-on-one instructors, or similar uses.
 The Council may authorize other similar uses using reasonable discretion, as long as such other uses are allowed within the base zone and not otherwise precluded by law. - 3.
-Live/work units must be attached.
+Live/work units must be attached and shall have direct access between the commercial and residential uses at all times.
 Residential areas are permitted above the commercial component, to the side or in the rear of the business component. - 4.
 The commercial component shall be primarily operated within the unit, but may be also conducted in the yard, provided it meets all further requirements of this title. - 5.
 The external access for the commercial component shall be oriented to the street and should have at least one external entrance/exit separate from the living space.
 The entrance to the business component shall be located on the ground level.
-Access to the commercial component of each live/work unit shall be clearly separate from the common walkways or entrances to the other residential units within the development, or other residential units in adjacent developments;

-- 6. The commercial use shall not generate external noise, odor, glare, vibration or electrical interference detectable to the normal sensory perception by adjacent neighbors; - 7.
+Access to the commercial component of each live/work unit shall be clearly separate from the common walkways or entrances to the other residential units within the development, or other residential units in adjacent developments; - 6.
+The commercial use shall not generate external noise, odor, glare, vibration or electrical interference detectable to the normal sensory perception by adjacent neighbors; - 7.
 No explosive, toxic, combustible or flammable materials in excess of what would be allowed incidental to normal residential use shall be stored or used on the premises. - 8.
 The commercial component as designated on the floor plan approved through the conditional use permit shall remain commercial and cannot be converted to residential use.
-The residential component may be converted to a commercial use in the CBD zoning district upon approval of a new application.
+The residential component may be converted to a commercial use in the CBD zoning district upon approval of a new application. - 9.
+For buildings with commercial and residential uses that are not directly accessible to one another, see Mixed-Use Development.

-8-5-17: MANUFACTURED/MOBILE HOME GUIDELINES:
+8-5-18: MANUFACTURED/MOBILE HOME GUIDELINES: